Transvestitism, Berdache or two spirits, Amazon

 Transsexual surgery became a modern reality 25 years ago when Christine Jorgenson's sex reversal shocked the world.
 Since that time, transsexuality has become both dilemma and controversy in medicine, psychiatry, and law.
 Transsexuality emerged into an interdisciplinary void.
 Today both scientists and courts are being asked to fill that void with answers.
 I have explored the legal aspects of transsexual surgery, both ancient common-law precedents and current developments, and possible answers to the sex change dilemma.

-On the pragmatics of an androgynous style of speaking (from a transsexual's perspective)
+On the pragmatics of an androgynous style of speaking (from a transsexual's perspective).
+C. Todd White1Department of Anthropology and Ethnic Studies, The University of Nevada.

 Abstract: Since the publication of Robin Lakoff's Language and Woman's Place (1975), much has been written regarding the distinct language styles employed by men and women in Western culture.
 Following the lead of psychologist Sandra Bem, Jennifer Coates has suggested that a speaker who shifts between masculine and feminine styles of speaking will have certain advantages in today's society, especially in the work environment.
 This paper considers the pragmatics of style-shifting as related to the experiences of Marty Gomez, a male-to-female transsexual who has met with limited success in passing as female under intense public scrutiny.